Harry Styles Talks Extra Nipples With Chelsea Handler In Hilarious Interview [Video]

 Although Chelsea joked that the public would decide for themselves whether or not he was good in Dunkirk, reviewers are giving him major points for his role.
 The Telegraph just recently wrote a review of the film, calling it Christopher Nolan’s best movie ever and stating that Harry Styles can, indeed, act.

-This film marks the star’s transition from boy band to solo artist to actor, and evidently the praises sung over him indicate that he has done a fine job in doing so.
+This film marks the star’s transition from boy band to solo artist to actor, and evidently, the praises sung over him indicate that he has done a fine job in doing so.

 Dunkirk takes place in 1940 when Germany trapped allied forces on the beach of Dunkirk in northern France.
 British and French forces then safely evacuated over 330,000 men from the beach, saving their lives and allowing the war to progress forward for the allies.